vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ## ACT 3 - Conclusion

 #### Impact of the redesign.
 Training completion rates on the web, after the redesign, increased by <b>23%</b>.
-This was validated by a positive S.U.S (System Usability Scale) score.
+This was validated by a positive S.U.S (System Usability Scale) score of 74.
 The user's engagement measured by time on site and number of sessions over a week, has increased by <b>48%</b>.
 The number of UI bug reports have also considerably reduced.

 ![al-app-logo sd-l](/assets/img/al-app-icon.svg)
 The mobile app had found a new use case.
 Besides being a complement to the web interface, the customer development team saw a lot of requests for a post-training engagement model with learners.
 The product team offered a solution where short consumable content (bites) could be pushed to a learner over a period of time.
 This seemed to be a good intersection of the business need, the clients' need and how users consume content on a mobile device.